 Our biologists would like to remind people that this is the time when all sorts of baby animals are appearing.
 Deer fawns and moose calves have been reported, but the most common sighting is of young birds.
 Many species of birds have a stage of growth where the chicks are too big for the nest, but can’t fly well.
 Parent birds feed them on the ground or in bushes.
 You can help these little birds by not picking them up to rescue them.
 They usually are just fine, and the parents are waiting for you to leave so they can feed their young.
 Keeping cats indoors during this time of year when the chicks are most vulnerable to predators is also a good idea.

 We gave an incorrect time last week for the naturalist program at Chik Wauk on Tuesdays during the summer.
 The correct time is 2 pm, and the program runs until 3:30.
 This week, we will be talking butterflies… and some other ugly bugs as well.

-I hope you all have an excellent weekend and you can get out and enjoy the outdoors.
-Until next week, this has been Jon Benson with the Superior National Forest Update.
+Have a great weekend, and enjoy the Forest.
+Until next week, this has been Myra Theimer with the Superior National Forest Update.